I have to give her credit, she told a great story. Before my son and I realized she scammed us, we felt pretty good about ourselves.

 "I think so.
 And if she was lying, well, it'll catch up to her.
 But the important thing is you chose to be kind.
 She did some work and we did pay her a bit much, but it's not like we gave her forty thousand dollars."

 I was really proud of him.
 I felt we shared a special moment together.
-After my wife came home, he wanted me to describe our encounter with Lisa.
+After my wife came home, my son wanted me to describe our encounter with Lisa.
 Hearing the words come out of my mouth, I thought it sounded a little far-fetched, and doubted myself.

 "Naw, she wouldn't have lied," I said.
 "I hope not."